clarin-eric/linkchecker/README.md

 # How to setup and run

-0. Before you can run linkchecker, you need to install [Apache Storm](https://storm.apache.org/):
+1. Before you can run linkchecker, you need to install [Apache Storm](https://storm.apache.org/):
 Download Apache Storm 2.2.0 (current supported version) from this link: https://archive.apache.org/dist/storm/apache-storm-2.2.0/apache-storm-2.2.0.tar.gz

-1. Clone this repository.
+2. Clone this repository.

-2. Run `mvn install` in the working directory
+3. Run `mvn install` in the working directory

-3. ...

-4. Add your hikari connection pool ppropiertes to *crawler-conf.yaml* (and change any other parameters you wish, ex: http.agent):
+4. Add your hikari connection pool propiertes to *crawler-conf.yaml* (and change any other parameters you wish, ex: http.agent):

   ```
   HIKARI:
    driverClassName: com.mysql.cj.jdbc.Driver
    jdbcUrl: {your database url, ex: "jdbc:mysql://localhost:3307/stormychecker"}
    username: {your database username}
    password: {your database password}
   ```
 5. Point to your crawler-conf.yaml file in *crawler.flux*:

   ```
   includes:
     - resource: true